pyaiot/pyaiot/README.md

-## Demos for RIOT
+## An IoT Dashboard for open and great IoT demos

 ### Available Demos

+* [RIOT](http://riot-os.org): There is a permanent demo instance configured as a showroom for RIOT.
+This showroom is available at http://riot-demo.inria.fr.

 * [IoT-LAB open A8
   demo](https://gitlab.inria.fr/fit-saclay/demos/tree/master/utils/iotlab)
   This demo automatically submit an experiment on IoT-LAB with two open A8 nodes.
-The first node is configured as aborder router and the second node runs a firmware that integrates automatically on the RIOT Dashboard described below.
+The first node is configured as a border router and the second node runs a firmware that integrates automatically on the RIOT demo described above.

 ```
              _____   ___   _____     ___           _____           _          _      ____